arendleejessurun/jekyll/_notes/20 Shareable/24 Creativity 💡/What is it you plan to do - Mary Oliver.md

 ---

 "Tell me, what is it you plan to do
-with your one wild and precious life?" - Mary Oliver
+with your one wild and precious life?" —Mary Oliver